allangarcia/seedbox-to-plex-automation/README.md

 ## CURRENTLY IN CHANGE ##

 # seedbox-to-plex-automation
-Collection of bash scripts to automate my Plex + Deluge + CouchPotato + SickRage
+Collection of bash scripts to automate my Plex + Deluge + CouchPotato + SickRage (NO FILEBOT VERSION)

 # The FLOW works like this